huamichaelchen/Q-A/README.md

 For a much detailed real-time system status, I'd run `htop` or `top` to find out the exact CPU and RAM usage of the server.

+On the network side, I'd run `iftop` to see ins-and-outs of all connections and its usage.

 2. Apache configs
+Check how many connections are connecting to the server through Apache right now with `sudo systemctl status -l httpd`

+Check certain Apache configs to see if they are in an optimal state.

+* Keep Alive Timeout (supposedly to be recommended between 1-5)
+* Max Keep-Alive Requests (supposedly to be recommended around 500)
+* Make sure `KeepAlive` is `On`
+* Make sure multi-processing module is turned on with `sudo apachectl -t -D DUMP_MODULES |grep mpm`
+* See if `HostnameLookups` is `On` or `Off`.
+It should be on so the midware won't spend extra resources jut to get a DNS name back each time.

+All these configurations can be found in `/etc/httpd/conf`

 3. MySQL performance
+Use `mysqladmin proc stat` to log into the database and check a summary of how many `threads` are running, how many `opening` connections, and even number of `Slow queries`.
+Use `mysqldumpslow` to find the specific slow queries

 ### Q2
+1. SSL everywhere, ideally even within the company's network
+2. Encrypt everything, everywhere.
+3. Firewall and IP whitelisting and filtering

 ### Q3
+I'm not quite sure about the question, if the system is already in high load in production, then debugging a live application that's running in that hammered production environment is probably not a good idea.
+But I guess, I could do a `ps -elf` or `ps -eo pid,ppid,cmd,%mem,%cpu --sort=-%mem | head` to find the high load, but non-application critical processes and kill them.
+Then start perusing the application logs to find where it went wrong.
+Potentially, even bring up another instance of the same application in a different server to see what's going on?
+Perhaps scale the application horizontally first before doing anything further just in case the application may crash anytime.

 ### Q4

+**Purly from IP's perspective**

+1. Try `ping` from a few different servers in the same network space to see if areas other than the known unreachable servers can still communicate with the server to be checked.
+2. If luckily I found a server that I can still `ping` the "unreachable" servers, I will do a `traceroute` or `mtr` to that server from a server that can still talk to it, so that I can observe the routing table.
+Similarly, I would run `traceroute` or `mtr` on the certain areas that cannot reach this "unreachable" server, to see where the connection falls off.
+3. Adding the missing route *temporarily* to see if that would resolve the issue `ip route add missingRouteIP via someGateWayIP dev eth0`
+4. Then modify `/etc/sysconfig/network-scripts/` with `missingRouteIP via someGateWayIP dev someInterface`

+**Now considering DNS**
+Perhaps the server is reachable through IP not through FQDN.
+Then it's very likely to be an DNS issue.

+1. Check `/etc/resolv.conf` to see which DNS server those certain parts of the network that cannot reach to the servers are using.
+2. Validate from a healthy server to see if those DNS server names are valid.
+3. If they are not, fix it.
+But if they are, then follow the "IP's perspective" section above to troubleshoot what's going on with our DNS servers.